mike632t/x11-calc/README.md

 ![HP33](x11-calc-33.png)

 Written in C using X11.
-Work in progress, currently just a 'nice' GUI,  with
+Work in progress, currently just a 'nice' GUI,  with animated buttons.
+I've created the data structures for the CPU and register 'objects' but the actual implementation of the processor simulation is still work in progress.

 The  intention is for the code to be reasonably portable.
-Currently it will compiles  and run on Linux using x64, arm, and i386 processors and VMS using both VAX and Alpha processors.
+Currently it will compile on Linux running on an x64, arm, or i386 processor, VMS running on a VAX or Alpha processor, and Tru64 Unix running on an Alpha processor.

 ## To Do